CRG Research Initiative Event + CRG Symposium

 - Susan Benesch, Executive Director, Dangerous Speech Project; Adjunct Professor, American University, and Faculty Associate, Berkman Klein Center for Internet & Society, Harvard University

-- Sabhanaz Rashid Diya, Executive Director of Tech Global Institute
+- Sabhanaz Rashid Diya, Executive Director, Tech Global Institute

 5:00 - 6:30 PM